 People ask us whether nomads practice slow travel themselves.
-We say yes they do and we slow travel with them, because they are the ones that decide our daily activities.
-Yet, in order to understand what is a slow travel, one should know what is fast travel!
+We say yes they do and we slow travel with them because they are the ones that decide our daily activities.
+Yet, in order to understand what is slow travel, one should know what is fast travel!

 What is Slow Travel?